shadowsocks/shadowsocks/README.md

 Run `ssserver -c /etc/shadowsocks.json` on your server.
 To run it in the background, use [Supervisor].

-On your client machine, run `sslocal -c /etc/shadowsocks.json`.
+On your client machine, use the same configuration as your server, and start your client.

 Change the proxy settings in your browser to